Te-Maramataka/nsb-matariki/README.md

 Every function defined is structured on its own, so that they can be reusable in other programs.
 We ensured this was the case when we were starting as we knew a possible development on this script could be to use it as a [Chrome extension](https://docs.google.com/presentation/d/19V19oQvpHnYjP2_FcM1_xw8tZIVGi9tB801cl1HUxh0/edit#slide=id.p).

+An example of reusability is through our test_matariki.py folder.
+This simple testing algorithm increased working efficiency and reduced time for debugging.
+Each member has also written >1/2n code.

 ## **Contributors**
 [@Sttaseen](https://github.com/sttaseen)